 Fig. 4.
-Distributions of Bucket Contents
+Distributions of Completeness and Freshness in Kad's Buckets

 From Figure 3(a), we see that on average there are 1.5 empty slots plus 1 stale contact per bucket.
-We could plug k=10-1.5-1=7.5 into our formula, but first we must validate that most buckets are close to the average state.
-If the variance is very high, for example if 85% of buckets had 10 entries and the other 15% were completely empty, then using the average would introduce considerable error.
+We could plug k = 10 - 1.5 - 1 = 7.5 into our formula, but first we must validate that most buckets are close to the average state.
+If the variance is very high (e.g., if 85% of buckets had 10 entries and the other 15% were completely empty), then using the average would introduce considerable error.
 Towards this end, Figures 4(a) and 4(b) present the CDF of the number of contacts and fresh contacts across all observed buckets for masks /4, /8, and /12.
 They show that for both completeness and freshness, nearly all buckets are close to the average value.
 Therefore, we may use the average value for the purposes of our computations without introducing considerable error.

 Using an average of 1.5 empty slots plus 1 stale contact per bucket, we have an effective bucket size of k = 10 - 1.5 - 1 = 7.5.
-This increases the expected hop count to $\frac{\log_2(n) - 7.33}{6.58} + \frac{\log_2(n) - 7.33}{6.58}$

-1 = 2.91 hops.
-This is still significantly better than the value predicted by prior analytical techniques of 6.30 hops.
+This increases the expected hop count slightly from 2.7 to $\frac{\log_2(n) - 7.33}{6.58} + 1 = 2.91$ hops, according to Formula 7.
+This is still significantly better than the previously predicted value of 6.30 hops.

 Note that we are unable to change the routing tables in the entire Kad network.
-Therefore, we explore client-based alternatives to improve efficiency and consistency of lookup in Kad and evaluate their performance in the following two sections, respectively.
+Therefore, we explore client-based alternatives to improve lookup performance in Kad and evaluate different techniques to improve the efficiency and consistency of lookup in the following two sections.

-IV.
-LOOKUP EFFICIENCY
+V. IMPROVING LOOKUP EFFICIENCY

 We turn our attention to client-based approaches to improve the performance of iterative lookup over a DHT that has inaccurate routing tables.
 While incomplete buckets will degrade performance as described in the previous section, stale contacts can dramatically increase latency by causing timeouts to occur.
-Since the timeout interval is typically set to at least a few round-trip times, it can easily exceed the desired time for the entire lookup.
+Since the timeout interval is typically set to at least a few roundtrip times, it can easily exceed the desired time for the entire lookup.